maxime334/Heap_Data_Structures/README.md

 Some implementation of Heap Data Structures inside C++.

-Heaps accept Entries(Tuples) of Key/Values, and are sorted in key value.
+Heaps accept Entries by reference, of (Key/Value), and are sorted by Key.

+Can be used with algorithms such as Dijkstra's.